-In Southern Gospel circles, a male quartet based in Asheville, NC is the best-known group calling themselves the Kingsmen.
-Brothers Raymond, Reese, and Louis McKinney formed the group in 1956 along with pianist Charles Matthews.
-Matthews died unexpectedly and was replaced by "Little" David Young, who played for the McKinney brothers in 1957 and 1958 while he was a student at Mars Hill College.
-Young had played for his own group (also called the Kingsmen Quartet) based in Lenior, TN from 1953 to 1956.
+Brothers Raymond, Reece, and Everett McKinney formed the Kingsmen Quartet in 1956.
+Pianist Charles Matthews was also a member of that early group.
+Matthews died unexpectedly and was replaced by "Little" David Young, who was a student at Mars Hill College at the time.
 Charles Collier and Harold Bailey were members of the group in 1958 along with Young.

 Eldridge Fox had been a member of a group called the Silvertones in 1953 along with Frank Cutshall.
 Both men went into military service within a year.
 When Fox joined the Kingsmen to play piano in 1958, he was returning to the same group in a sense.
 Charles Matthews had been a member of the Silvertones in 1956 when he and the McKinneys changed the group name to the Kingsmen.
 After two years with the Kingsmen, Fox left in 1960 to form a group called the Ambassadors (along with bass singer Calvin Runion).
 Two years later he worked for the Statesmen Publishing Company for a couple of years.
 He returned to the Kingsmen in 1964 to play piano.
-He switched to singing baritone in 1965 and in 1970-71 became the group owner.
+He switched to singing baritone in 1965 as well as manager of the group.
+In 1970-71 Fox became the group owner.
 He would eventually step down from singing baritone as in later years he did not travel with the group all of the time.
 This trend of a group member leaving, then returning later would be followed by a number of key group members in the future.

 Longtime bass singer Ray Dean Reese was another example.
 Upon returning home from the U.S. Army after two hitches, Reese joined the Silvertones when one of the McKinney Brothers reformed the group in 1963-64.
-In 1967, he began his first stint with the Kingsmen after singing with various groups including The Inspirations.
-A year later, he left to drive a JFG coffee truck and sang bass in two different groups over the next three years: Pine Ridge Boys and Journeymen and Kathleen.
-Reese returned to the Kingsmen in early 1971 around the time Fox took over ownership of the group.
+In 1966 he did a brief tenure with the Pine Ridge Boys and the Inspirations.
+In 1967, he began his first stint with the Kingsmen.
+A year later, he left to drive a JFG coffee truck and sang bass in the Journeymen and Kathleen.
+Reese returned to the Kingsmen in the spring of 1971 shortly after Fox took over ownership of the group.